TheAcharya/MarkerData-Website/docs/User Guide/General.md

 Checking Enable Subframes will allow **Marker Data** to include the subframes in the `Marker ID`.

 !!!info Info
-Enable Subframes will only work for `Timecode` under Naming Mode.
+Enable Subframes will only work for `Timeline and Timecode` under Naming Mode.
 !!!

 ### Include Disabled Clips